Call for papers (single track)

 February 7-8, 2020

 New York City, NY, USA (Hilton Midtown)

 Submission deadline: Nov 4 anywhere on Earth, 2019

 Notification: Dec 4, 2019

-As AI is becoming more pervasive in our lives, its impact on society is more significant, raising ethical concerns and challenges regarding issues such as value alignment, safety and security, data handling and bias, regulations, accountability, transparency, privacy, and workforce displacement.
-Only a multi-disciplinary and multi-stakeholder effort can find the best ways to address these concerns, including experts from various disciplines, such as ethics, philosophy, economics, sociology, psychology, law, history, and politics.
-In order to address these issues in a scientific context, AAAI and ACM have joined forces to start a new conference, the AAAI/ACM Conference on AI, Ethics, and Society.
+As AI (and associated AI-hype) grows more pervasive in our lives, its impact on society is ever more significant, raising ethical concerns and challenges regarding issues such as privacy, safety and security, surveillance, inequality, data handling and bias, personal agency, power relations, effective modes of regulation, accountability, sanctions, and workforce displacement.
+Only a multi-disciplinary effort can find the best ways to address these concerns, including experts from various disciplines, such as ethics, philosophy, economics, sociology, psychology, law, history, politics, interaction design, informatics, social studies of science and technology, communication and media studies, and political science, as well as those with lived experience in relation to the impacts of AI systems.
+In order to address these issues in a scientific context, AAAI and ACM joined forces in 2018 to start the AAAI/ACM Conference on AI, Ethics, and Society.

-The second edition of this conference will be co-located with AAAI-19 on January 27-28, 2019 in Honolulu, Hawaii, USA.
+The third edition of this conference will be co-located with AAAI-20 on February 7-8, 2020 at the Hilton New York Midtown, New York, USA.
 The program of the conference will include peer-reviewed paper presentations, invited talks, panels, and working sessions.

-The conference welcomes contributions on a broad set of topics, including but not limited to the following:
+The conference welcomes contributions on a broad set of topics, to encourage the possibilities for transdisciplinary connections and challenges.
+This includes but is not limited to the following: